Phantom139/wrf-gaea-run/README.md

 Would store the value of 12 in a parameter named myvar for the file.
 Any line that begins with a pound sign (#) is treated as a comment line.
 These variables are all defined in the AppSettings() class, but for simplicity, here is a list of the parameters accepted by control.txt

+  * debugmode: Setting this variable to 1 will not run any commands, but instead print the commands to the console for debugging / testing purposes.
+Typically, leave this as 0.
   * starttime: The initialization time for the first forecast hour, the format is YYYYMMDDHH
   * rundays: The number of days to run the model after initialization
   * runhours: The number of hours to run in addition to rundays (IE: total = 24*rundays + runhours)